hsp-60

 review:

-the inner membrane.
-Some association with the inner membrane may occur
+inner membrane.
+Some association with the inner membrane may occur during

-during protein import assistance, but the functional localization is the
+protein import assistance, but the functional localization is the matrix

 action: MODIFY

-family members is the mitochondrial matrix, where they perform their
+members is the mitochondrial matrix, where they perform their chaperone

-chaperone function.
+function.
 UniProt annotates this as "Mitochondrion matrix."
+While

-While transient associations with the inner membrane may occur during
+transient associations with the inner membrane may occur during substrate

-substrate protein import, the matrix is the canonical functional
+protein import, the matrix is the canonical functional compartment.
+The

 proposed_replacement_terms: